LeslyVictoria2/CSST106-CS4B/4B-VICTORIA-LAGANZON-MP/README.md

+Here's the updated `README.md` content with all GitHub links changed to your specified repository.

+---

 # Midterm Exam Project

 Welcome to the Midterm Exam Project for *CSST106-CS4B*!
 This project demonstrates advanced image recognition techniques using *HOG-SVM* and *YOLO* models.